gianluca-rizzo/Big-Data-2023-24/Tutorials/00 - Intro to Tools/README.md

 # 00 - Intro to Tools

 This tutorial should get you up and running with your Python environment, plus give you the basics of Jupyter notebooks.
-Please complete part 1 before the exercise session on Friday, September 23rd.

 ## Disclaimer - Important

 We don't care which platform you use to produce the Jupyter Notebook files that you will submit for grading.
-These instructions will help you get started with Anaconda's local installation, but feel free to use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) (or [EPFL Noto](https://noto.epfl.ch/)).
-It is part of your responsibility to have a working environment for the homework and final exam.
+These instructions will help you get started with Anaconda's local installation, but feel free to use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).
+It is part of your responsibility to have a working environment for the exercises.

 ## Part 1: Setting up your environment (IF you want a local/offline installation)